Permanent Residence Card Renewal

 The UK will be expected to honour its commitments to EEA citizens, and if news reports are to be believed, the UK may well end up remaining a member of the EEA.
 Of course, at the moment that is all conjecture and we assume that the best policy is to assume the worst-case scenario and plan accordingly.
 That being the case, it may be ideal to get in contact with our immigration specialists and see what they can do to help in your case.
 You may well be eligible for something different from what you have now and it may be beneficial.

 Are there any other ways in which I can remain eligible to stay in the UK?

 There are numerous options for foreign nationals who want to remain in the UK.
 Even if you are currently on an EEA Permanent Residence card, you may well be able to switch to an alternative immigration scheme such as one of the visa routes, or if you have enough time in the UK, you may be able to apply for "Indefinite Leave to Remain".

 To discuss your options, please get in touch and our expert immigration specialists can help to talk you through your options and give you a much clearer view of your immigration future.
-In many cases we can make a huge difference to our clients lives.
+In many cases, we can make a huge difference in our client's lives.